-- Kolumbus billett (Kolumbus = bus and travel company in Rogaland) (billett = ticket) : book your bus tickets here
+- Kolumbus billett (Kolumbus is the bus and travel company in Rogaland) (billett means ticket): this is where you book your tickets

-- Kolumbus reiser (reiser = travel) : a travelplanner that makes it easier to travel by bus
+- Kolumbus reiser (reiser means travels): a travelplanner that makes it easier to travel by bus

-- Stavanger bysykkel (bysykkel = citybike) : read more about renting citybikes in Stavanger here
+- Stavanger bysykkel (bysykkel means citybike): read more about renting citybikes in Stavanger

 If your partner will be accompanying you to Norway, finding meaningful occupation for your partner will be instrumental for the success of your stay.

 Depending on personal circumstances this might involve further education, starting or continuing a professional career, getting involved in charity work and, most importantly, creating a supportive social network.

 Norway is considered to be a family friendly country where the welfare politics makes it easier for couples and single-parents to combine work and family life.

 The University of Stavanger will try to provide some support for social integration of the whole family.
 If children are accompanying you to Norway, the need for careful and long-term planning becomes even more imperative.
 You need to find adequate housing, daycare and schools.
 You should also check if you qualify for social benefits assisting parents.

 The Student Welfare Organization at University of Stavanger (SiS) has a kindergarten for students children, conviniently located near Campus Ullandhaug.
 The kindergarten focuses on outdoors life, and cooperates with the Norwegian Tracking Organization’s offices in Stavanger (Stavanger Turistforening).

 SiS kindergarten has room for 89 children.
 If they have excess capacity they might give room for children to employees.